How Do You Define “Good Citizenship”?

 Too Much of A Good Thing?

 Unfortunately as with anything, over indulgence and neglect by some shed a bad light on the use of Advertising Flags as a whole.
-Despite their inexpensive replacement cost some business owners would leave their Swooper Flags out way past their prime until they were just shreds of faded material waving in the wind.
-Others ignored local regulations and failed to file for the necessary permits, left them out past the time allowed by local regulation, or installed them in a manner that obstructed view of traffic signs and lights.
-Of course the local and county governments started to enact tougher regulations and in some cases outright ban of Swooper and Feather Flags.
+Despite their inexpensive replacement cost some business owners will leave their Banner Flags out way past their prime until they are just shreds of faded material waving in the wind.
+Others ignore local regulations and fail to file for the necessary permits, leave them out past the time allowed by local regulation, or install them in a manner that obstructs the view of traffic signs and lights.
+Of course the local and county governments started to enact tougher regulations and in some cases outright ban of Advertising Flag Banners.

 Responsible Use of Advertising Flags

-In an incorporated community with sign regulations, Advertising Flags such as the Swooper Flag, Feather Flag or Teardrop Flag can fall under the temporary signage category.
+In a lot of incorporated communities, Advertising Flags such as the Swooper Flag, Feather Flag or Teardrop Flag fall under the temporary signage category.
 The amount of time you can display Banner Flags might be regulated.
-For example, in Ceres, California an ordinance was enacted that requires a business to apply for a free permit allowing them to fly banners during special promotions for 90 days out of the calendar year.
-They are allowed to break it into intervals of their choosing as long as it does not exceed the 90-day cap.
+For example, in Bonita Springs, Florida an ordinance was enacted that requires a business to apply for a permit to display banner flags.
 So you should always be aware of the regulations in your area because it not only has to potential to cost you in the form of fines but can cost your community as well.
 One city estimates they spent roughly $12,000 in taxpayer funds enforcing temporary signage regulations involving Banner Flags.